melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 Insert US cluster ggplot

 ## Including Depression Variables
 After some discussion, it was decided that a depression variable could be used for clustering as well.
 At the beginning of the study, each participant was given the Edinburgh postnatal depression scale questionnaire and a depression score was calculated.
-This variable is not longitudinal, like the previous ones, and therefore posed a bit of a dilemma.
+Unlike drinking and smoking, this variable is not longitudinal.
+This posed a bit of a dilemma.
 It was decided that the same score should be used for each trimester, essentially treating it as longitudinal data, however the interpretation would be different.
 The cut off for non-exposed is a a score below 10.
 These patients are considered not depressed.

+### South Africa

+Insert cluster images

+### US

+Insert cluster images